 If you are looking for the best Disney World restaurants to visit in 2020, you have certainly come to the right place.
 When it comes to visiting Disney World, we often get so consumed on our vacation with all of the attractions we are going to visit and all of the rides that we are going on, so much so that we forget about where we are going to eat!
 The good news is that there are lots of great restaurants in and around Disney World.

 In fact, you have 200 places to choose from, including 90 full-service restaurants.
-With that in mind, let’s take a look at some of the best Disney World restaurants for more information.
+With that in mind, let’s take a look at some of the best Disney World restaurants.